Canva Is Fine Until It Isn't

 Style Extraction and Reuse

 This is a concept that doesn't exist in design tools.
-You upload a reference photo whose aesthetic you admire, the tool extracts the photography style (camera angle, lighting, shadows, mood, composition), and then you apply that style across your entire product catalog.
-Every product gets the same cohesive look without hiring a photographer or art director.
+You upload a reference photo whose aesthetic you admire, the tool extracts the photography style (camera, lighting, shadows, mood), and then you apply that look across your entire product catalog.
+In Nightjar, this saved direction is called a Photography Style, and it can be reused across products without hiring a photographer or art director.
+Nightjar ships with 150+ curated Photography Styles, and lets you build custom ones from your own reference Assets.

 Plain English Editing